ElAleph25/ElAleph25/README.md

 I interest in using Machine Learning algorithms for Data Science.

-I currently learning probability and statistics at [Colegio Bourbaki](https://www.colegio-bourbaki.com/).
-I am also expanding my programming skills in Python, SQL and R.
+I currently learning probability, statistics and machine learning at [Colegio Bourbaki](https://www.colegio-bourbaki.com/).
+I am also expanding my programming skills in Python and SQL.

 ## Projects